dwayne-crawford/task.sh/README.md

 ---

-**TASK.SH**: Complete todo management with total CLI-Interactive feature parity.
-Work your way! 🎯
+**TASK.SH**: Complete todo management with CLI-Interactive feature parity + AI integration.
+Your tasks, your AI assistant, your way! 🎯🤖